ProJensen/Active-Directory-Proxmox/Lab08-Remote-Assistance-Access/README.md

 - The IT Support account can successfully view and control CLIENT01 through Remote Assistance

 This lab demonstrates how Group Policy can be used to centrally configure Remote Assistance for a delegated support account in an Active Directory environment.

+## What I Learned
+Through this lab, I learned how to configure Remote Assistance by Group Policy in an Active Directory domain environment.

+I also learned how to assign a delegated support account as an allowed helper, apply the policy to a target client computer, and verify that the IT Support account could successfully view and control the client computer from a separate admin workstation.